Read on for a tasty gluten-free chicken wings recipe featuring almond meal and seasoning.

 - Put the baking sheet into the oven and cook for 15 to 18 minutes.
 Then turn over and cook for another 15 to 18 minutes or until golden brown.
 Be sure to check the temperature with a thermometer to make sure they are cooked to at least 165°F.

-- Let cool 10 minutes and serve.
+- Let the wings cool for 10 minutes and serve.

-- Spinach and Zucchini Garlic Lime
+- Healthy Meatball Recipe with Spinach and Garlic

 The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 All website services, content, and products are shared for informational purposes only.
 The Radiant Root and Jnettk LLC cannot provide medical advice, diagnosis, or treatment.
 Consult your doctor or healthcare provider before making changes to your, diet, supplement regimen or lifestyle.
 Learn more in our disclaimer.